ConvLab/ConvLab-3/convlab/policy/vtrace_DPT/README_EmoLoop.md

 Parameters that are tied to the RL algorithm and the model architecture can be changed in **configs/emoloop_hyperparameters.json** and **configs/simpleloop_hyperparameters.json**.
 They differ primarily by `use_emotion`, which determines if emotion reward is used in RL, and `predict_conduct`, which determines if conduct is part of the policy action output.

 To train SimpleLoop, use hyperparameters stored in **configs/simpleloop_hyperparameters.json**.
-SimpleLoop uses the same pipeline configuration file where the emotion-related components will be automatically ignored.
+SimpleLoop uses the same pipeline configuration file except the policy path should now point to the policy pretrained with non-emotion configuration.
+The emotion-related information from other modules will be automatically ignored.

 ## Evaluation